 Instructions

-- Soak the gelatin sheets in a shallow bowl of cold water for about 5 minutes.
+- Soak the gelatine sheets in a shallow bowl of cold water for about 5 minutes.

 - Whisk half of the cream with the yohghurt in a bowl and set aside.

-- While the gelatin is soaking, heat half of the cream in a small saucepan.
+- While the gelatine is soaking, heat half of the cream in a small saucepan.
 Whisk in the honey until it is incorporated into the cream.

-- Squeeze the water from the gelatin sheets and whisk into the honey yoghurt mixture.
+- Squeeze the water from the gelatine sheets and whisk into the honey yoghurt mixture.
 Keep whisking until the gelatin has completely melted.

 - Whisk the warm cream into the cream yoghurt mixture.